CIBC-Internal/python/Doc/library/errno.rst

 .. data:: EPERM

-   Operation not permitted
+   Operation not permitted.
+This error is mapped to the exception :exc:`PermissionError`.

 .. data:: ENOENT

-   No such file or directory
+   No such file or directory.
+This error is mapped to the exception :exc:`FileNotFoundError`.

 .. data:: ESRCH

-   No such process
+   No such process.
+This error is mapped to the exception :exc:`ProcessLookupError`.

 .. data:: EINTR

-   Interrupted system call
+   Interrupted system call.
+This error is mapped to the exception :exc:`InterruptedError`.

 .. data:: EIO